 Small wind turbines generally range from 400 watts to 100 kilowatts.
 You must first know the electricity requirements of your home before purchasing a turbine.

-Check all appliances in your home or office and calculate the total power requirements.
+Check all appliances in your home or office and calculate the total power rating requirements.
 This calculation would help you choose the wind turbine with sufficient capacity to meet your energy needs.

 However, if you don’t know how to determine the energy requirements of your home or office, consult experts to help you.